Chart Color Schemes

 The level of cultural diversity witnessed in Balgownie - Fairy Meadow was found to be above average when compared nationally for a number of language and cultural background related metrics

-Balgownie-Fairy Meadow had a higher cultural diversity, with 22.9% of its population born overseas and 18.4% speaking languages other than English at home.
-Christianity was the dominant religion, comprising 54.7%.
-Islam was overrepresented at 3.4%, compared to the Rest of NSW's 2.5%.
+Balgownie-Fairy Meadow had a cultural diversity level above average, with 22.9% of its population born overseas and 18.4% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 54.7% of people in Balgownie-Fairy Meadow.
+Islam's representation stood out at 3.4%, compared to the regional average of 2.5%.

 Frequently Asked Questions - Diversity